Who is Capel Manor College for?

 You can contact us for more information and apply online via our website www.capel.ac.uk

 If you have any learning needs, we will make sure we put the right support in place from the start.

 When you complete an application form, there are certain sections where you can tell us what kind of needs you have and what support you have had in the past.
 We collate this information with information sent to us by your local authority, external support agencies or careers service.

 When you come in for an interview you will also have an Additional Learning Support (ALS) interview, where we will talk with you and your parents/carer if they attend too.

+We will talk about what your needs are, what kind of support you have had and what we can do to support your needs at Capel Manor College.
 After this, we contact a number of people, which could include your school SENCO and any external agencies that currently work with you.
 We then pass this information on to the course tutors and before the start of the year, we work with them and you to make sure the right support is in place.
 We can also work with your family/carer to make sure there is enough time for transition.

-Capel Manor College has three centres:
+Capel Manor College has six campuses